ISISNeutronMuon/SScanSS-2/docs/file_types.rst

     xM1 yM1 zM1 . . . xMN yMN zMN

 Where "M" is the number of measurement points and "N" is the number of detectors.
-The example file below will setup strain component measurement vectors aligned in the +X and –Z directions for a two detector instrument at 4 measurement points.::
+The example file below will setup strain component or measurement vectors aligned in the +X and –Z directions for a two detector instrument at 4 measurement points.::

     1.0000000 0.0000000 0.0000000 -0.0000000 -0.0000000 -1.0000000